ulriklullau/master_thesis_TRAX_Ghana/README.md

 RAMP_harvest_day.py: Code file created based on the repository of the open-source RAMP model for generating multi-energy loads profiles.
 Simulates a full year based on peak load (only harvest days) for the cold storage facility.

+Refrigeration_loads.ipynb: Code file used for visualizing refrigeration loads.

 Operational_time.ipynb: Plot of the operational time of the compressor and temperature profile in the cold storage from 1 to 5 degrees Celcius.